Admission

 We love Nurse Sharon!

-Sharon Fasce, RN, our school nurse, is located in our Lower School.
-Lower and Middle School students may visit Nurse Sharon in her clinic if they are not feeling well or have a health question.
-Upper School students who are not feeling well will report to the Upper School Office and Nurse Sharon will be contacted if necessary.
+Julie Marycz, RN, our school nurse, is located in our Lower School.
+Lower and Middle School students may visit Nurse Julie in her clinic if they are not feeling well or have a health question.
+Upper School students who are not feeling well will report to the Upper School Office and Nurse Julie will be contacted if necessary.

 • Placement testing and schedules